Choosing Schools: The Safe School

 2. Create a shortlist of schools.

 That is the challenge of the second step in this process.
-You must determine as accurately as possible which schools are genuine reaches or schools which you have a very small chance of getting in.
+Determine as accurately as possible which schools are genuine reaches or where you have a tiny chance of getting in.
 Yes, anything is possible.
-But you don't need to be relying on a miracle to get you accepted at a school.
+But you don't need to rely on a miracle to get accepted to a school.

-This video discusses the concept of shortlisting schools and why it's important.
+This video discusses the concept of shortlisting schools and why it's essential.

 As you develop your shortlist, sort the schools into three tiers.
-Tier 1 can be the schools which are a reach.
-Tier 2 can be schools which you feel you stand a good shot at.
+Tier 1 can be the schools that are a reach.
+Tier 2 can be schools where you feel you stand a good shot.
 Tier 3 will be the safe schools.

-Unless you are a private school consultant, you will find it difficult to create the three groups or tiers of schools.
-That's why you need a consultant.
+Unless you are a private school consultant, you will find it challenging to create the three groups or tiers of schools.
+That's why you need an educational consultant.
 A consultant knows her schools.
-She can tell you whether your child stands a good chance of getting into a particular school or not.
+She can tell you whether your child has a good chance of getting into a particular school.
 She can suggest alternatives.

-In truth that school which is so very competitive is a wonderful school.
+In truth, the school that is so very competitive is a wonderful school.
 We all know that.
 But so are dozens of other schools out there.
 Think of them like hidden treasures.
 They don't have the cachet of one of those old New England schools, but is cachet what you are really looking for?
-Finding the school which is the best fit for all your requirements is the real point of this exercise.
-Find that school and your child will be happy.
+Finding the school that is the best fit for all your requirements is the real point of this exercise.
+Find that school, and your child will be happy.
 That's a good thing.

 comments powered by Disqus